AlaaMezian/spring-boot-microservices/README.md

   - our consumer will still gets the data of best hotels after all.

  # Future Improvements :
-  :ballot_box_with_check: cover the solution with unit testing using JUnit
+  :heavy_check_mark: cover the solution with unit testing using JUnit
   - add Load Balancing Ribbons to microservice .